BigRiceBall-zz/DQN-Deepmind-NIPS-2013/README.md

 * The average score per games played
 * The average reward per games played (as in the Deepmind's paper, the reward are clipped between -1 and 1)

 These results are stored in an sqlite database.
-[DB Browser for SQLite][DB_BROWSER] provides an easy way to display and plot those results one ce the program stopped.
+[DB Browser for SQLite][DB_BROWSER] provides an easy way to display and plot those results.

-While I didn't observe the same evolution of the output of the Q function as deepmind, I got similar results for the average scores.
+While I didn't observe the same evolution of the output of the Q function as deepmind, I got similar results for the average score.

----
+Have a look at the result folder for a analysis of the project.

-#### References
+&nbsp;

----
+## References

 [1] [Playing Atari with Deep Reinforcement Learning][DM_PAPER]

 [2] [Arcade Learning Environlent Technical Manual][ALE_MAN]